-The Medium-Term Revenue Plan (MTRP), attached at Appendix 1 of the 2020/21 budget report, sets out the Authority's revenue budget strategy for the next four years and the predicted impact on council tax.
+The Medium-Term Revenue Plan (MTRP), attached at Appendix 1 of the 2024/25 budget report, sets out the Authority's revenue budget strategy for the next four years and the predicted impact on council tax.
 It captures all of the revenue budget implications of the forecasts and assumptions set out throughout this document, including the impact of the capital budget on revenue.

-A key feature of the Authority's overall revenue budget strategy is the decision to set a budget for 2020/21 which involves a 1.99% increase in council tax on 2019/20 levels.
-This 1.99% council tax increase is combined with strategies for council tax, efficiency savings and the use of reserves, which together are aimed at delivering significant and sustainable savings over the four year period and beyond, whilst supporting continuing improvements in the quality of service in line with the Authority's strategic priorities.
+A key feature of the Authority's overall revenue budget strategy is the decision to set a budget for 2024/25 which involves a forecast 2.99% council tax increase across all four years of the Medium Term Plan.
+These council tax increases are combined with strategies for council tax, efficiency savings and the use of reserves, which together are aimed at delivering significant and sustainable savings over the four year period and beyond, whilst supporting continuing improvements in the quality of service in line with the Authority's strategic priorities.